 As an Episcopal school, we value chapel, and we seek to awaken and instill spiritual values through daily services.
+Hear from school leaders and students about how this unique program enriches the St. Paul's experience.

 We start every morning with a community chapel experience.
 Students, parents, grandparents, special friends, alumni, and visitors gather together to share experiences, hear bible stories, learn life skills, sing, laugh, and get ready for a productive day.
 On Fridays, the entire school gathers in St. Paul's Episcopal Church for a more formal chapel experience.